Electric bill break for big users crosses first key hurdle

 Ware said the bill includes protections for ratepayers - basically, the limited five-year term for the break and that it would be open to only a small number of the largest electricity users.

-That includes companies in Dominion Energy's territory that use 200 megawatts of electricity or more - enough to power 180,000 homes.
+That includes companies in Dominion's territory that use 200 megawatts of electricity or more - enough to power 180,000 homes.
 The limit for Appalachian Power's territory would be firms that use 40 megawatts or more.

 Those firms would also be those identified as companies that can't pass on carbon costs to customers without losing business to foreign firms, as identified under the North American Industry Classification System and defined by the Obama administration's American Clean Energy and Security Act of 2009.
 Companies identified as critical to national defense, such as Newport News Shipbuilding, would also be eligible for the exemption.